jayeshprajapaticrest/Cofense_Sentinel_integration/README.md

 1. `CofenseDataConnector/` - This contains the package, requirements, ARM JSON file, connector page template JSON, and other dependencies.

-2. `CofenseBasedIndicatorCreator/` - This contains the Azure function source code to ingest Cofense Triage Threat Indicators into Microsoft Sentinel Threat Intelligece indicators .
+2. `CofenseBasedIndicatorCreator/` - This contains the Azure function source code to ingest Cofense Triage Threat Indicators into Microsoft Sentinel Threat Intelligence indicators .

-3. `NonCofenseBasedIndicatorCreatorToCofense` - This contains the Azure function source code to ingest Microsoft Sentinel Threat Intelligece indicators into Cofense Triage Threat Indicators.
+3. `NonCofenseBasedIndicatorCreatorToCofense` - This contains the Azure function source code to ingest Microsoft Sentinel Threat Intelligence indicators into Cofense Triage Threat Indicators.

 4. `SharedCode` - This contains the common source code for the execution of both `CofenseBasedIndicatorCreator` and `NonCofenseBasedIndicatorCreatorToCofense` Azure functions.